Abu Dhabi population in 2024 grows 7.5% to reach 4.14mln

 These initiatives are generating demand for specialists in areas including digital governance, policy analytics, service design, and technology integration—fields that combine traditional expertise with advanced technological capabilities.
 Such roles reflect the evolution of professional opportunities in an increasingly digital economy.

-In 2024, ADGM witnessed a 245 percent growth of assets under management (AUM), 32 percent rise in operational entities, and 39 percent of workforce within its jurisdiction.

-Foreign investment has grown 300 percent since 2011 based on 2023 statistics, while the emirate recorded a 16 percent increase in economic licences issued in 2024 alone.
+Foreign investment has grown 300 per cent since 2011 based on 2023 statistics, while the emirate recorded a 16 per cent increase in economic licenses issued in 2024 alone.

-As the world's safest city for nine consecutive years and the most liveable city in MENA for the seventh year in a row in 2025, Abu Dhabi has created an environment where residents and businesses can thrive with confidence, attracting the global talent essential for leading the knowledge economy.
+As the world's safest city for nine consecutive years and the most liveable city in MENA for 7th year in a row in 2025, Abu Dhabi has created an environment where residents and businesses can thrive with confidence, attracting the global talent essential for leading the knowledge economy.

 Abu Dhabi's success in global talent attraction reflects deliberate strategic choices.
 The 2024 total value of AED107.4 billion in construction demonstrates the emirate's commitment to creating a physical environment where global talent wants to live and work, supported by world-class facilities and comprehensive urban development.